-‘Yak: The Giant King’ will be hitting Thai movie theaters this weekend and I’m so excited.
-It’s the first Thai animated movie to be released in a while, and it looks cool.
+‘Yak: The Giant King’ will be hitting Thai movie theaters this weekend and I am so excited.
+After all, it is the first Thai animated movie to be released in a while, and it looks cool.

 Created by screenwriter Prapas Cholsaranon, Yak: The Giant King tells the story of two robots — a teeny, tiny pink one and an absolutely enormous green one — who find themselves chained together.
 At first they try to get the chain cut off, but then when they are told it’s a “special chain” that’s made for a war robot to be used in battle they have to learn to live with it, while trying to stop a world war.

 Yak, by the way, is actually based on the traditional Buddhist Ramayana Saga featuring the reincarnated Ravana and Hanuman in modern form — robots, don’t ya know.